ClintH/generator-kattegat/README.md

 ```
-$ node app.js
+$ node app
 ```

 And then open it up in your browser to get started.
+You can read more about [Kattegat](https://github.com/ClintH/kattegat)